tatsuhikonaito/CLAD_NanoString/README.md

 - R with the following modules.
   - xxx ()

-    Our script was tested on the versions in parentheses, so we do not guarantee that it will work on different versions.
+    Our scripts were tested on the versions in parentheses, so we do not guarantee that they will work on different versions.

 ## Contact